dozer133/discrypt/README.md

 ### Installing

 Install Discrypt couldn't be simpler.
 Download the addon via the [Firefox Store](https://addons.mozilla.org/en-US/firefox/addon/discrypt/) or [Chrome Store](#) **coming soon** then open [discord](https://discordapp.com) via the web *not the desktop client*

 ## Setting up in your server

 Choose a channel where you want Discrypt to work in.
 We suggest creating a seperate channel for Discrypt convos as it can be rather messy for those without Discrypt for example:
 ![GodMessyDiscrypt](https://s17.postimg.org/445756ny7/Screenshot_143.png)

 In order to set up the key in the server type `.createkey` **It will appear like nothing happens, it's created the key.
 DO NOT retype .createkey unless you want a new key**

 Now when you type it will encrypt your message, you can tell it's done this by the `[E]` in front of the message.
 In order to type in Plain Text, use the command `.pt` before your message and it will post your message without encryption.

 ### Joining a Discrypt Channel

 Joining is simple too.
 Type `.requestkey` and wait to be invited in.
 Someone who already has the key can type the command that on screen which will be `.sendkey (users public key)` that allows your client to decrypt the messages.

 ### Deleting Discrypt from a Channel

-`.removekey` **Warning this will cause the current key to be deleted from your client, this means you'll have to request the key again**
+`.deletekey` **Warning this will cause the current key to be deleted from your client, this means you'll have to request the key again**

 ## Authors